History of Nintendo Switch 2 in Timeline

 Nintendo Switch Version 2 - Grey - International Version

-In late May 2025, retailers began receiving shipments of the Switch 2 consoles.
-Prior to the release date, some who had pre-ordered the consoles posted footage, but the systems were unusable without a day-one patch.
+In late May 2025, retailers began receiving shipments of the Switch 2.
+Some who had pre-ordered consoles posted footage two weeks prior to the release, though they were unusable without a day-one patch.

 Nintendo Switch Version 2 - Grey - International Version